Oops I did it again!

-New York Times revealed how Facebook, when trying to fight through crisis, hired a public affairs company missioned to write articles criticizing tech competitors, while downplaying the impact of Russia’s misinformation campaign on the platform, and pushing the idea that George Soros was behind a growing anti-Facebook movement.
-Facebook replied to inaccuracies in a blogpost and President of Open Society foundations, Patrick Gaspard, addressed a letter to Mark Zuckerberg .
+New York Times revealed how Facebook, when trying to fight through the crisis, hired a public affairs company missioned to write articles criticizing tech competitors while downplaying the impact of Russia’s misinformation campaign on the platform, and pushing the idea that George Soros was behind a growing anti-Facebook movement.
+Facebook replied to inaccuracies in a blogpost and President of Open Society Foundation, Patrick Gaspard, addressed a letter to Mark Zuckerberg.
 As scandals accumulate on Facebook, disinformation researchers, just as citizens start to get out of patience says Nina Jancowicz.

 A Message from Paris